Saint John the Baptist Among Other Saints

 St John the Baptist with Four Saints or St John the Baptist Among Other Saints is a 1515 oil on canvas painting by Andrea Previtali, displayed in the first side-chapel on the north side of the nave of the church of Santo Spirito in Bergamo, the artist's birthplace.
 It was the artist's first public commission after his return to Bergamo from Venice.

 The work shows (left to right) Nicholas of Bari (referring to the commissioners' generosity), Saint Bartholomew (an apostle of Jesus, and in reference to Bartolomeo Casotti de Mazzoleni, one of the work's commissioners along with his brother Giacomo), John the Baptist (patron of the Lateran Canons who had recently taken over the running of Santo Spirito), Blessed Giacomo da Bergamo (to whom the Lateran Canons had a particular devotion) and Saint Joseph (a patron saint of the city).

+History

+Previtali—a native of Bergamo who had spent a long period in Venice, where he had accompanied his father and studied under Giovanni Bellini—arrived in Bergamo in 1512, around the same time Lorenzo Lotto appeared in the city.
+A relationship of mutual respect developed between the two painters; indeed, Lotto not only described Previtali as a "man to be trusted implicitly", but was also the only one to whom he entrusted the trimming of the drawings for the choir-stall intarsia—created in 1526 by Giovan Francesco Capoferri—for the Basilica of Santa Maria Maggiore in Bergamo.

+The first commission he received upon arriving in Bergamo was the creation of the Saint Sigismund triptych for the church of Santa Maria di Sotto—later housed in the church of Santa Maria del Conventino.
+The following year, he was invited by the brothers Bartolomeo and Giovanni Casotti de Mazzoleni—wealthy merchants who would commission more than one work from the artist—to create a canvas that would be his first public work in the city of Bergamo.
+He had already executed the frescoes at Villa Zogna for Paolo Casotti.

+The painting was intended for the chapel designed by Pietro Isabello; Previtali signed and dated the work 1515, placing a small placard on the pedestal supporting John the Baptist.